 In my mid twenties I was newly married, newly graduated, and ready to live.
 I was feeling restless and I said, “God, you know I want to write but I can’t write if I don’t know what to write about!”
-Immediately, He gave me this picture of a white winged horse rearing up and standing on a cloud!
+Immediately, an image of a white winged horse rearing up and standing on a cloud came to my mind!
 Wow!
 I was so excited so I started thinking about this horse.
 “What’s his name?”
-This was probably a day or two later.
+I asked probably a day or two later.
 “Ray-nee-us” dropped into my mind.
 I played around with the spelling and came up with “Raneous”.

 Then in 2002 we moved and in the shuffle and confusion, my disks were lost and I knew I would have to start over with Raneous.
 So he got shoved to the very back burner of my priorities until one day in 2011, my husband came into our bedroom holding a manila file folder.
 “Look, I found your story!”